-(This article was updated in March 2021 with recent data and removed links.
-Because most of the data from 2017 included in this article were based on AuthorEarnings.com, now BookStat.)
+(This article was updated in March 2021 with recent data.
+Outdated links have been removed along with 2017 data from AuthorEarnings.com, now BookStat.)

 Amazon self-publishing isn't the only way to reach readers

-Brief overview: you can sell books on Amazon, a huge ecommerce store.
+Brief overview: you can sell books on Amazon, a huge store making the most ecommerce sales in online shopping.
 The platform has Amazon prime, where prime members enjoy free two-day delivery.
-They not only get additional perks like the ebooks Kindle unlimited prime reading, but deals for bestsellers, more Kindle books, etc. Customers enjoy Kindle countdown deals and more like used ebooks.
+They not only get additional perks like the ebooks Kindle unlimited prime reading, but deals for bestsellers, more Kindle books, and etc. Customers enjoy Kindle countdown deals and more like used ebooks.
 We can understand why indies look at Amazon as the first place to go.

 We say do more with your ebook publishing business and make it profitable in the long run.
 Learn more about staying exclusive to Amazon vs. selling your books internationally.

 You'd be losing potential readers and earnings by only selling to the Amazon ebook market.
-You know, the Amazon market share is just a piece of this wide and lucrative pie.
+The Amazon market share is just a piece of this wide and lucrative pie.

-This article starts with a deep analysis of our recent sales numbers.
-Then we talk about the recent Author Earnings Report to understand ebook sales in the US, UK, and emerging markets.
-We close with some interesting facts about the Kindle app and Kindle reader market share.
+This article starts with a deep analysis of our recent online sales numbers.
+Then we talk about the recent Author Earnings Report to understand ebook sales in the United States and emerging markets.
+We close with interesting facts about the Kindle app and Kindle reader market share.

 We're Proud of Our Writers!